Let’s admit this: we’re all at war.

 With both companies having recently been linked with possible merger talks, one could easily think that they’re just fond of each other.

 In case you don’t know, ‘jumai’ has been a top search keyword on Google since Jumia was launched last September, and shows up varied key phrases such as ‘jumai online store’, jumai fashion’, and ‘jumai website’ when users search for the word ‘jumai’, perhaps mistaken it for ‘jumia’.

 Some news media sites have not even helped, as newspaper sites like The Punch and Financial Technology Africa have headlines that read: Jumai instead of Jumia, which may have increased the likelihood that users would be searching for ‘jumai’, instead of ‘jumia’.

-But whatever the case, these anti-competitive moves from both companies in recent times may just be what it takes to start a major SEO war in Nigeria which could see companies targeting domain and brand names of its competitors.
+But whatever the case, these anti-competitive moves from both companies in recent times may just be what it takes to start a major SEO war in Nigeria which could see companies targeting the domain and brand names of their competitors.

-Or maybe we’re just being paranoia about these tussles that may just go away without any issues between the companies involved.
+Or maybe we’re just being paranoid about these tussles that may just go away without any issues between the companies involved.

 In the meantime, we’ve reached out to Konga and Jumia for their comment and would bring you more updates as we know more.